CodingKoopa/comet-observatory/README.md

 ![Existing setup screenshot](docs/setup-existing.png)

 The scripts feature:
 - Separation of user and root.
 The responsibilities of `setup-user` include installing configurations that only apply to, and should be owned by the user, configuring user [systemd](https://www.freedesktop.org/wiki/Software/systemd/) services, and building and installing the [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) (an exception in which privledge escalation is used: installing the AUR helper package).
-The responsibilities of `setup` include installing system-wide configurations, configuring system systemd services, and installing packages using the AUR helper installed by `setup-user`.
+The responsibilities of `setup-system` include installing system-wide configurations, configuring system systemd services, and installing packages using the AUR helper installed by `setup-user`.
 - Simulation mode.
 By enabling dry run, the actions of the setup scripts can be printed, but will not actually take place.
 - Configuration.
 Configuration prompts are used to slightly customize how the installation will be carried out, e.g. whether to enter simulation mode, whether to assume that private configuration files are present in `~/Documents`.
 These prompts can be skipped by providing default values as parameters.
 For example, the above screenshot is the result of running:
 ```sh